-Integrating the Responsive Classroomm model into our PK-5 classrooms.
+- Integrating the Responsive Classroom model into our PK-5 classrooms.

 We also believe that we must support our faculty and we demonstrate this by:

-- Providing a daily professional learning period to allow time for teachers to collaborate about student learning.
+- Providing professional learning/development opportunities to allow time for teachers to collaborate about student learning.

 Commitment to Our Community